Weekend workshop. Coming this fall!!

 - How to handle acceptance and rejection

-Each week, Sally will demonstrate and share tips and techniques for submitting your work.
+Sally will demonstrate and share tips and techniques for submitting, and will guide you in the submission process if you have something ready.
 Questions are welcomed!
-Participants are encouraged to bring in a piece/pieces for submission, though that is not required.
-Sally will give you assignments over the course of the workshop to help prepare for submission, but you do not have to do them.
-The goal is to have you submit at least one piece of writing to a literary journal, and have the knowledge to submit on your own in the future.
+While participants are encouraged to bring in a piece/pieces for submission, a finished piece is not required.
+After this weekend, you will have the knowledge to submit on your own in the future.

-This workshop is open to all writers of fiction, poetry and creative nonfiction/memoir who wish to submit their work for publication.
+This workshop is open to writers of short stories, poetry and creative nonfiction/memoir who wish to submit their work of 4000 words or less for publication.